7 Social Media Strategies for Strangling the Shoulder Satan

 #1 – Picture your mother.

-Nothing strangles a shoulder Satan better than picturing your mother as you shoot off those bombs.
+Nothing strangles a shoulder Satan better than picturing your mother as you shoot off those shots.

 Here’s the twist.

-• The recipient of that Satan bomb IS your next client
+• The recipient of that Satan shot IS your next client or employer.

 • Effective, huh?